liamcr/on-the-record-api/README.md

 Build a new image that will be pushed to docker hub:

-`docker build -t liamcrocketdev/otr-api:VERSION .`
+`docker buildx build --platform linux/amd64 -t liamcrocketdev/otr-api:VERSION .`

 Where `VERSION` is a valid semver value (e.g. `0.3.0`)